Five Scenic Cornish 5K Runs

 It boosts the heart rate, lowers stress and is completely free – so it’s really no wonder running is the UK’s most popular way to keep fit.
 And in Cornwall, the spectacular scenery is another big reason to grab yourself some fluoro trainers and get outdoors.

-With this in mind, I asked Tom and Nicky from Freedom Racing, the brilliant, Cornwall-based trail running organisation, to share some of their favourite, beginner-friendly routes with Muddy readers.
+With this in mind, Tom and Nicky from Freedom Racing, the brilliant, Cornwall-based trail running organisation, shared some of their favourite, beginner-friendly routes.

 Each hovers around the 5k mark and takes in some of Cornwall’s most impressive landscapes.
 “The 5k distance (roughly 3 miles),” Tom tells me, “is perfect for regular runners looking to compare and improve their times and is an achievable distance for people to start with, giving them something to aim for and build up to.”
 He’s even provided links to printable maps, so you’ll not get lost and end up in the nearest pub (who me?).
 Scenic and totally doable – there’s no excuse not to try out these beautiful runs!